marcocusano/docker/README.md

 - Join the `./standalone-nginx` dir;
 - Run `docker-compose up`;
 - Start coding in `./src/public`;
-- Manage your database from `http://localhost:8080` using the credentials `root:root`

 ## Network Quickstarts
 By using a networked container you'll be able to access other containers in order to use parts of it.\